markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 You need to replace the strings in the `$settings` array with your Twitter access tokens.
 You can create your own Twitter app and generate the access tokens needed here: [apps.twitter.com](https://apps.twitter.com/).

-Now we only need to push the messages on to the queue and Beanstalked will take care of the rest.
+Now we only need to push the messages onto the queue and Beanstalked will take care of the rest.

-We use Laravel's built in [Queue component](http://laravel.com/docs/4.2/queues#basic-usage)  to post the job to Beanstalkd.
+We use Laravel's built-in [Queue component](http://laravel.com/docs/4.2/queues#basic-usage)  to post the job to Beanstalkd.
 Since I want the tweets posted spread out during the week I use the `Queue::later()` function, which allows us to add a date and time for when the job should be processed.
-[Carbon](https://github.com/briannesbitt/Carbon) is a great library for handeling dates in PHP, and since Laravel already is dependent on it, we don't need to import enything else to use it.
+[Carbon](https://github.com/briannesbitt/Carbon) is a great library for handling dates in PHP, and since Laravel already is dependent on it, we don't need to import anything else to use it.

 {% highlight php %}
 <?php